NorthMet Project Supplemental Environmental Impact Statement (SEIS)

 Overview: Why an SEIS is being prepared

-On [DATE], 2026, NewRange notified the DNR of proposed changes to their NorthMet Project.
+On July 29, 2026, NewRange notified the DNR of proposed changes to their NorthMet Project.
 Under state law, the DNR, as the responsible governmental unit (RGU), is required to prepare an SEIS when a project’s proposed changes to the project are substantial and affect the potential for significant environmental impacts of the project or if there is new information that could significantly affect those potential impacts.
 After reviewing the proposed changes to the NorthMet Project, the DNR determined on [DATE] that an SEIS is required.

 The DNR will prepare an independent, state-only SEIS to evaluate the proposed project.
 The agency understands that the U.S. Army Corps of Engineers (USACE) will prepare a federal SEIS under the National Environmental Policy Act, which serves a similar purpose to the state’s environmental review.
 The DNR will work cooperatively with USACE to reduce duplication and coordinate its review of the project on matters such as data submittals, analytical approaches and public participation.
 The DNR will also seek to coordinate with USACE to support a more efficient and aligned engagement and consultation with Tribal governments.